 You don’t need a big contraption to view objects under a microscope.
-You can make a simple one at home.
+You can make a simple microscope at home.

 What You'll Need